andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_handler_func.md

 ## remove_agent

-Removes an agent from the database.
+Removes an agent from the database

 ### Endpoint